Food is the most abused substance known to man. We use food:

 What foods do you have to have?
 What would you do if you had to give them up?

-If you suffer from food addiction, it may be a deeper issue you may experiencing.
+If you suffer from food addiction, it may be a deeper issue you are experiencing.
 To learn more about how emotional issues can effect our eating habits, buy a copy of I Know How To Lose Weight, So Why Haven’t I